 The sketch became the property of Angelica Kauffmann, a Swiss painter, and was lost at the beginning of the nineteenth century.
 It was discovered by Cardinal Joseph Fesch, uncle of Emperor Napoleon, cut into two parts and was being used as household scrap wood.
 It is amazing to think about how many priceless works of art may still be scattered around the world.

-Enrico Bruschini- Art Historian & Official Vatican Tour Guide
+Enrico Bruschini, Art Historian and Official Vatican Tour Guide

 19. Statue Of Hercules In Bronze

-Cool Fact– when they found “Hercules”, it was lying on its back with a slab of travertine stone on top of it like a burial.
-On top of the slab of stone was cut the following letters- F C S (Fulgur Conditum Summanium).
-The statue had been struck by lightning and since Hercules was the son of Zeus, the Ancient Romans had taken that as a sign that the statue should be properly buried together with the remains of a lamb.
+The statue had been struck by lightning and since Hercules was the son of Zeus, the ancient Romans took that as a sign that the statue should be properly buried together with the remains of a lamb.

 18. The Crowning of the Virgin